StoneStepsInc/fit/README.md

 SQLite development package needs to be installed (e.g. `sqlite-devel` on Fedora) and SHA256 source needs to be patched with `sha256.patch`.

-GCC can build with a single command shown below.
+GCC can build `fit` with a single command shown below.

     g++ -std=c++17 \
         fit.cpp file_tree_walker.cpp file_hasher.cpp \